StratifyLabs/StratifyLabs.github.io/_posts/2013-10-18-Tips-RAM-Flash-Usage-in-Embedded-C-Programs.md

 category : Embedded Design Tips
 tagline: Embedded Design
 tags : [embedded, c, programming, popular]
+ad:
+  title: "Get the CoAction Hero with Stratify OS pre-installed"
+  description: "Stratify OS pre-installed means simple development with powerful features using just a USB cable."
+  image: "coaction-hero-production-ad.png"
+  link: "/hardware/coaction-hero/?utm_source=blog&utm_campaign=stratify_coaction_hero&utm_medium=ad&utm_content=a"
 ---

 <img class="post_image" src="{{ BASE_PATH }}/images/flash-map.svg" />
 In embedded designs, memory, especially RAM, is a precious resource.
 Understanding how C allocates variables in memory is crucial to getting the best use of memory in embedded systems.

 Memory in a C program includes code (executable instructions) and data.
 Code is typically read-only and executable--characteristics enforced by the operating system (OS).
 Data memory is non-executable (enforced by the OS), can be either read-only or read-write, and is either statically or dynamically allocated which characteristics are managed by the compiler.
 In desktop programs, the entire memory map is managed through virtual memory using a hardware construct, called a Memory Management Unit (MMU), to map the program's memory to physical RAM.
 In RAM-constrained embedded systems lacking an MMU, the memory map is divided in to a section for flash memory (code and read-only data) and a section for RAM (read-write data).

 <div class="alert alert-info"><span class="label label-danger">Note</span> This article
 talks about specifics of the C language implementation using GCC with the ARM Cortex-M3 architecture.
 Other implementations differ on specifics, but the basic concepts are the same.</div>

 ## Flash:  Code and Read-Only Memory